-To be protected, computer programs cannot be copied from another computer program.
+To be protected, computer programs cannot be copied from another program.
 Software gets the same legal protection as literary works.
-This means that the software owner has the powers that come with the economic exploitation of his/her/its work, including the right to permanent or temporary software reproduction by any means and in any form and the power to modify it in any way or make copies for commercial distribution.
+This means that the software owner has the powers that come with the economic exploitation of the work, including the right to use or copy the software distribution by any means and in any form, dispose of the software (licensing or provide the right to use software) and modify it in any way.

 The owner of the software may put into circulation originals or copies of the program and has the right to lease the copies.
-The copyright owner can register the program at the literary property register as well.
+The copyright owner can also register the program at the literary property register.

 Software created by a company is presumed to be collective work.
-When software is created by an employee during the performance of his/her duties or under the instructions of the employer, the program belongs to the employer unless otherwise explicitly stipulated.
+When software is created by an employee during the performance of her/his duties or under the instructions of the employer, the program belongs to the employer unless otherwise explicitly stipulated.